ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Description: This field contains a brief description for this sequence number synchronization method.

 * Reference: This field contains a pointer to the public specification describing the sequence number synchronization method.

-## ACE Scope Semantics {#iana-scope-semantics}

-This specification establishes the "ACE Scope Semantics" IANA registry.
-The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
-Expert review guidelines are provided in {{review}}.
-It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

-The columns of this registry are:

-* Value: The value to be used to identify this scope semantics.
-The value MUST be unique.
-The value can be a positive integer or a negative integer.
-Integer values between 0 and 255 are designated as Standards Track Document required.
-Integer values from 256 to 65535 are designated as Specification Required.
-Integer values greater than 65535 are designated as expert review.
-Integer values less than -65536 are marked as private use.

-* Description: This field contains a brief description of the scope semantics.

-* Reference: This field contains a pointer to the public specification defining the scope semantics, if one exists.

 ## ACE Groupcomm Errors {#iana-ace-groupcomm-errors}